Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Methodology

 By working with simulated maps, we are able to study in detail how calibration error levels and modeling choices affect ISW signal reconstruction.

 Since we are concerned only with large scales, we model the ISW signal, total CMB temperature anisotropy, and galaxy number density fluctuations as correlated Gaussian fields.
-We use Healpy~\cite{Gorski:2004by} to generate map realizations based on input auto- and cross-power spectra which we compute analytically following the standard expressions given e.g.\ in Ref.~\cite{Muir:2016veb}.
+We use \texttt{HEALPY}~\cite{Gorski:2004by} to generate map realizations based on input auto- and cross-power spectra which we compute analytically following the standard expressions given e.g.\ in Ref.~\cite{Muir:2016veb}.
 We use the Limber approximation for $\ell\geq20$, having verified that this affects $\rho$ at the level of $0.1\%$ or less for the surveys and range of $\varc$ considered here.
 We compute $\Cl$ for multipoles with $\ell\leq 95$, as this range contains almost all of the ISW signal~\cite{Afshordi:2004kz}.
-Accordingly, our simulations are sets of Healpix maps of resolution ${\rm NSIDE}=(\ell_{\rm max}+1)/3=32$.
+Accordingly, our simulations are sets of \texttt{HEALPIX} maps of resolution ${\rm NSIDE}=(\ell_{\rm max}+1)/3=32$.
+We refer the reader to Ref.~\cite{Muir:2016veb} for a more detailed description of the reconstruction pipeline.

 Because our goal is to study the impact of calibration errors and not survey geometry, we assume full-sky coverage in all of our analyses. \citet{Bonavera:2016hbm} found that in overlapping regions of partial sky LSS surveys, ISW reconstruction quality degrades only slightly compared to the full-sky case.
-Therefore, the performance of a given estimator using full sky maps should be indicative of its performance using maps with only partial sky coverage.
+Therefore, the performance of a given estimator using full-sky maps should be indicative of its performance using maps with only partial sky coverage.

 Our fiducial cosmological model is $\Lambda$CDM, with the best-fit cosmological parameter values from Planck 2015, $\{\Omega_ch^2,\Omega_bh^2,\Omega_{\nu}h^2,h,n_s\}=\{0.1188,0.0223,0,0.6774,0.9667\}$.
 Unless otherwise stated, ISW reconstructions are performed on 2000 map realizations for each analysis and include multipole information down to $\ell_{\rm min}=2$.